 Outside Scholarships and Integration into Financial Aid: Students must notify the Financial Aid Office of all outside scholarships and awards received.
-These awards will be incorporated into the student's Financial Aid on a pending basis until funding for each award is received by the College.
+These will be incorporated into the student's financial aid on a pending basis, until funding is received by the College.
 Outside scholarships typically do not affect the value of merit-only awards unless the total of all awards exceeds the direct educational costs (tuition, fees, on-campus room and board charges).
-Outside scholarship and award checks must be sent to the Financial Aid Office in order to be processed and applied to the student's tuition invoice.
-Unless otherwise specified by the awarding agency, all outside scholarship and award funds are distributed evenly between the fall and spring semesters.
+Outside scholarship and award checks must be sent to the Financial Aid Office to be applied to the student's tuition invoice.
+Unless otherwise specified by the awarding agency, all outside funds are disbursed evenly between the fall and spring semesters.